-As of June 30, 2020, the total value of the Athletic Department's dedicated endowments being held at the Foundation for the year is \$114,407,832.
-The Athletic Department will draw funds from the Foundation as needed, and according to the Memorandum of Agreement upon approval, to finance expenditures of the Athletic Department.
-The total value of University endowments as of June 30, 2020 is \$4,159,809,077.
+As of June 30, 2022, the total value of the Athletic Department's dedicated endowments being held at the Foundation for the year is \$124,267,994.
+As provided in a Memorandum of Agreement with the Foundation, the Athletic Department will draw funds from the Foundation as needed and approved to finance expenditures of the Athletic Department.
+The total value of University endowments as of June 30, 2022 is \$4,503,003,122.